home-assistant/home-assistant.io/source/_docs/authentication.markdown

 ### {% linkable_title Stuck on Loading data %}

-Some advert blocking software, such as Wipr, also blocks web sockets.
+Some ad blocking software, such as Wipr, also blocks web sockets.
 If you're stuck on the Loading data screen, try disabling your ad blocker.

 ### {% linkable_title Migrating from pre 0.77 %}